Seniors - 8 Tips for Safe Travel This Summer

 Where are you headed this summer?
 Some of the most popular destinations for seniors this year include wild Alaska, European river cruises, sun and sand in the Caribbean, and big waves, sandy beaches and plenty of coconuts and pineapple in Hawaii.

 Or maybe you’re staying closer to home, taking the train, or planning shorter extended weekend trips.
 Either way, it’s important to stay safe when you’re traveling.
-Here are a few things to keep in mind.
+View our travel safety tips for seniors:

 1.If you’re traveling overseas